-Reasonable force may be used in the following circumstances:
+Teachers will receive training in the use of reasonable force, which may be used in the following circumstances:

 - Where action is necessary in self-defence or because there is an imminent risk of injury. - Where there is a developing risk of injury to the pupil, or significant damage to property. - Where a pupil is behaving in a way that is compromising good order and discipline.